Crypto Security Best Practices in 2026: Protect Your Wallet From Hacks and Scams

 I review and revoke unnecessary token approvals

-I know the difference between disconnecting a dapp and revoking approval
+I understand the difference between disconnecting and revoking approval

-No wallet can protect you from every mistake, scam, or bad decision.
+No wallet can protect you from every scam, fake site, malicious contract, or rushed decision.
+Still, your setup can make bad moments harder to miss.

 Frequently Asked Questions